This post may contain affiliate links. Please read our disclosure policy.

 - 1 lb ground turkey

-- 1 onion diced
+- 1 large onion, diced

-- 4 cloves garlic minced
+- 4 cloves garlic, minced

-- 3 large bell peppers chopped
+- 3 large bell peppers, chopped

-- 10 oz cauliflower riced, frozen
+- 10 oz cauliflower rice, frozen

-- 4 cups rice cooked (brown or white)
+- 4 cups rice, cooked (brown or white)

 - 3/4 cup tomato sauce

-- 14.5 oz diced tomatoes can
+- 14.5 oz diced tomatoes

-- 3/4 tsp salt or to taste
+- 3/4 tsp salt, more to taste

-- 1/2 cup cheddar cheese shredded
+- 1/2 cup cheddar cheese, shredded, more if desired

 Instructions